Vitruvius21/1hdoc/README.md

 Everyone can contribute to this project:

-  - Fixing bugs
-  - Fixing my bad english
-  - Proposing new features
-  - Improving code
-  - and doing a plethora of other things..

-Feel free to open an issue and propose a pull request.
+Feel free to open an issue or propose a pull request.

 ## License